Building a Strong Core | Abdominal Workouts for Better Abs

 HIGH LEG RAISES

-Leg raises are a deceptively simple way to work a variety of muscles including the lower abs, hip flexors, and stabilizer muscles.
+Leg raises are a deceptively simple way to work a variety of muscles including the lower abs, hip flexors, deep core muscles, and stabilizer muscles.
 By adding leg raises to your ab routine, you'll be using the resistance of your legs to help tone and strengthen your muscles.

 How to perform leg raises